OSVVM/OSVVM-Scripts/README.rst

 Tests are in architectures of TestCtrl in the files, TestCtrl_SendGet1.vhd, TestCtrl_SendGet2.vhd, and TbtCtrl_Scoreboard1.vhd.
 The tests are run by calling "simulate TbUart".
-TestCase is used to specify the test name that is running.
+TestName is used to specify the test name that is running.
 This is needed here as otherwise the name TbUart would be used.
 The test case that is run is the latest one that was analyzed.